plasmacel/makekit/MANUAL.md

 - `release-debuginfo` - RelWithDebInfo, i.e. Release with debug information
 - `release-minsize` - MinSizeRel, i.e. Release with minimal binary size

-Custom build types are also available and can be configured in `custom_builds.cmake`.
+Custom build types are also available and can be configured in `CustomBuilds.cmake`.

 ## Commands